rjkviegas/course/goals/README.md

 * To support you with the above.
 * To provide an environment with the tools and motivation necessary to achieve your goals.

-Not everyone will come here knowing how to take control of their own journey — and that's fine.
+Not everyone will join us knowing how to take control of their own journey — and that's fine.
 It's our job to give you the prompts and starting-points to train the habits of planning and self-assessment.

-And then there's the matter of making the environment here as rich in opportunities to learn as possible.
+And then there's the matter of making the environment as rich in opportunities to learn as possible.
 If you're not sure whether your code is readable or not, it should be easy to learn how to determine that, execute it, and then engage productively with the task of improving your code.
 Moreover, the atmosphere and people around you should inspire you to be better.

 ## What is your day like?
 In weeks 1-5: